GoogleChrome/web.dev/src/site/content/en/blog/a11y-tips-for-web-dev/index.md

 ![Screenshot of the Chrome DevTools Inspect Element tooltip.](./inspect-element.jpg)

-I personally live with low vision and am embarrassed to say I'm that person who always zooms in on sites, their DevTools, and terminal.
+I personally live with low vision, and I often find myself zooming in on sites, their DevTools, and the terminal.
-While supporting zoom is almost never at the top of anyone's list, optimizing for low-vision users is always appreciated… 🤓
+While supporting zoom is almost never at the top of developers' to-do lists, it can make a world of difference to users like me.🤓

 **Hearing issues** mean a user may have issues hearing sound emitted from a page.